Subscribe to our

 External beam radiotherapy has been used to treat inoperable tumours or to help palliate symptoms.
 It is unclear if pheochromocytomas or paragangliomas are sensitive to radiotherapy and more study is needed.

-Management of bony metastases
+Management of bone metastases

 About 70% of metastatic pheochromocytomas and paragangliomas have bone involvement.
 Many patients suffer bone pain, pathological fractures and occasionally raised calcium levels in their blood.